Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       by Azure Batch.
 If left omitted, unspecified or set to `null`, then a random password is generated and logged during any `pool add` call with this section defined, or `pool user add`.
+* (optional) `remote_access_control` is a property to control access to the remote access port (SSH or RDP).
+If this section is omitted, then the Batch service defaults are applied which do not apply any network security rules on these ports.
+    * (optional) `starting_port` is the starting port for each SSH port on each node to map to the "front-end" load balancer.
+The default value is `49000` if not specified.
+Ports from `50000` to `55000` are reserved by the Batch service.
+    * (optional) `allow` is a list of allowable address prefixes in CIDR format.
+    * (optional) `deny` is a list of address prefixes in CIDR format to deny. `deny` rules have lower priority than `allow` rules.
+Therefore, you can specify a set of allowable address prefixes and then specify a single deny rule of `*` to deny all other IP addresses from connecting to the remote access port.
 * (optional) `gpu` property defines additional information for NVIDIA GPU-enabled VMs.
 If not specified, Batch Shipyard will automatically download the driver for the `vm_size` specified.